 When I was first diagnosed, I was scared, angry and anxious but determined to move forward as quickly as possible to find out the type, stage and prognosis for my condition.
 The next several months involved a lot of doctors’ appointments, tests and procedures which confirmed an advanced stage anal cancer.
 I continued to work at my full-time job.
 I think keeping busy, having purpose and remaining focused on your wellbeing is an important part of staying sane through the process.

-Having had personal experience confronting an anal cancer diagnosis with loved ones, we at the HPV and Anal Cancer Foundation know how scary and confusing this diagnosis can be.
+Having had personal experience confronting an anal cancer diagnosis with loved ones, we at Anal Cancer Foundation know how scary and confusing this diagnosis can be.
 We are here to help.
 Please Contact Us for assistance if you cannot find the answers to your questions below and on the site, or if there is anything you would like to discuss in greater detail.

 Once you have listed your questions, take some time to understand what it means to be an anal cancer thriver.
 Helpful information may include: